as3224/Youtube_Video_Downloader/README.md

 # Youtube_Video_Downloader
-Developed a Python application with pytube to download YouTube videos, enabling users to choose video quality, format, and resolution of their choice to download video.
+Developed a Python application that utilizes the pytube library to download YouTube videos efficiently, offering options to select video quality and format.Users can input video URLs, select desired quality, format, and resolution for downlaoding.